 The bulk of the console is taken up with three panels displaying the status of its antivirus, firewall and identity theft modules, for instance, but most of the space is wasted with text descriptions of what each module does and three arguably unnecessary View Details buttons.

-Meanwhile the function you're most likely to need, Scan, is tucked away as a menu item.
+Meanwhile the function you're most likely to need, Scan, is tucked away as a tiny menu item.
 It's still only a click away, though, and gives you access to the program's three scan types: Quick, Full, and Full Scan With Archives.

 Unusually, ZoneAlarm Free Antivirus doesn't allow you to run a custom scan from the interface, not even to scan a particular folder or drive.
 You can sort-of get around this by right-clicking an object in Explorer and selecting ZoneAlarm > Scan, but that's hardly convenient.
 Avast and Comodo go much further by enabling you to set up a combination of areas to scan, define low-level details of how the scan works, and even schedule the scan to run automatically when you're not around.